Kevin Kenney

-Kevin Thomas Kenney (born December 29, 1959) is an American bishop of the Roman Catholic Church.
-Currently an auxiliary bishop for the Archdiocese of Saint Paul and Minneapolis, Kenney was born and raised in Minneapolis and attended DeLaSalle High School in Minneapolis College of Saint Thomas in St. Paul.
+Kevin Thomas Kenney (born December 29, 1959) is an American Catholic prelate serving as an auxiliary bishop for the Archdiocese of Saint Paul and Minneapolis since 2024.
+Kenney was born and raised in Minneapolis and attended DeLaSalle High School in Minneapolis and the College of Saint Thomas in St. Paul.
 After spending time as a Claretian, Kenney was ordained as a priest of Saint Paul and Minneapolis on May 28, 1994.
 He was named an auxiliary bishop on July 25, 2024, and consecrated on October 28, 2024.

 Biography

 Early life

-Kevin Kenney was born on December 29, 1959, to William and Dorothy Kenney and is the fifth of eight children.
+Kenney was born on December 29, 1959, to William and Dorothy Kenney and is the fifth of eight children.
 He attended DeLaSalle High School in Minneapolis, where he graduated in 1978.
-He received a received a Bachelor of Arts degree business administration and Spanish from the College of Saint Thomas in St. Paul.
+He received a Bachelor of Arts degree in business administration and Spanish from the College of Saint Thomas in St. Paul.
 Through his time in high school and college, Kenney worked numerous odd jobs, including paper carrier, janitor, dishwasher, and drink vendor at the Metrodome in Minneapolis.

 After his college graduation, Kenney moved to Chicago to work with the Claretians as a lay volunteer.
 After two years, they hired him as their program director.
-After another two years, he entered formation with the Claretians and began to attend the Catholic Theological Union in Chicago, where he received a Master of Divinity degree After five years of formation with the Claretians, he left the community and applied as a seminarian for the Archdiocese of Saint Paul and Minneapolis, where he attended Saint Paul Seminary.
+After another two years, he entered formation with the Claretians and began to attend the Catholic Theological Union in Chicago, where he received a Master of Divinity degree.
+After five years of formation with the Claretians, he left the community and applied as a seminarian for the Archdiocese of Saint Paul and Minneapolis, where he attended Saint Paul Seminary.

 Priesthood

-Kenney was ordained a priest at the Cathedral of Saint Paul in St. Paul, Minnesota for the Archdiocese of Saint Paul and Minneapolis by Archbishop John Roach on May 28, 1994.
+Kenney was ordained a priest at the Cathedral of Saint Paul for the Archdiocese of Saint Paul and Minneapolis by Archbishop John Roach on May 28, 1994.

 After his ordination, the archdiocese assigned Kenney as parochial vicar at Saint Olaf Parish in Minneapolis from 1994 to 1998, as pastor of Our Lady of Peace Parish in Minneapolis from 1998 to 2004, as pastor of Our Lady of Guadalupe Parish in Saint Paul from 2004 to 2015, and as pastor of both Saint Michael in Kenyon and Divine Mercy Parishes in Faribault from 2015 to 2019, before his assignment as pastor of Saint Olaf in 2019.

 Fluent in Spanish, Kenney served as the archdiocese's vicar for Latino ministry from 2010 to 2018.
 He has also served as an adjunct professor of theology at the University of Saint Thomas.
 In 2021, former Minneapolis police officer Derek Chauvin was on trial for the 2020 murder of George Floyd.
 Throughout the trial, Kenney led a daily prayer service at St. Olaf Church calling for healing and peace in the community.